-A student orientation program is presented to incoming students providing them with the information necessary for a smooth transition into graduate school life.
+A student orientation program is presented to incoming students in order to provide them with the information necessary for a smooth transition into graduate school life.

-During orientation, incoming students meet with faculty and students in both formal and informal settings, and an opportunity for course registration is provided.
+During orientation, incoming students meet with faculty and students in both formal and informal settings and additional opportunities for course registration and advising are provided.
 Additionally, workshops providing assistance to students in the areas of writing are offered.